Police kill 2 robbery suspects, injure another in gun duel

 On sighting the police, the hoodlums zoomed off, but the operatives gave them a hot chase.

-It was learnt that as the police were closing-in on the bandits along Isoko road, the fleeing suspects opened fire.
+It was learnt that as the police were closing in on the bandits along Isoko Road, they opened fire.

-However the police responded to the fire, and in the ensuing gun duel, two of the suspects fell while the third suspect fled the scene with life threatening gun shot injuries.
+However, the police responded to the fire and two of the suspects fell while the third suspect fled the scene with life threatening gun shot injuries.

-Public Relations Officer of the state police command, DSP Onome Onovwakpoyeya confirmed the incident.
+Police public relations officer in the state, Onome Onovwakpoyeya, confirmed the incident.

-Local sources recalled that a gang of three had last Wednesday trailed a POS operator to his house and shut him and two others severally, leaving one person dead, and fled with raw cash.
+Local sources recalled that a gang of three had last Wednesday trailed a POS operator to his house and shot him and two others severally, leaving one person dead and fled with cash.

-Meanwhile, a five-man gang of robbers believed to be terrorising Ighwrekan and its environs in Ughelli South Local Government Area were caught after robbing a POS operator in the community.

-But luck ran out of two of them as they were caught by youths who chased them after the robbery operation.

 Leave a Reply